 |---|---|

-3.5 Histamine: Histamine in fishery products from fish species associated with high histidine content:
+3.5 Histamine: Histamine in fishery products from fish species associated with a high histidine content:

 | Product | MAXIMUM LEVEL (mg/kg) |